 Throughout the programme, you will study a variety of theatre practitioners and performance techniques, develop a range of theatre making skills and develop an understanding and appreciation of how social, cultural and historical context of performance texts have influenced the development of drama and theatre.

 You will perform both devised and scripted works, as well as study separate play-texts as part of your final written examination.
 You also have access to The McMillan Theatre, which is the College’s state-of-the-art 350-seat theatre and performing arts centre.

 This subject promotes and encourages a variety of skills that can be used across any discipline, including presentation skills, communicating effectively with confidence, working with others and creative thinking/problem solving.
-It contributes to prospects in any creative role due to its teaching of how to appreciate artistic interpretation.
-Trips to the theatre and viewing live theatre are integral to this subject as it is essential for you to analyse live theatre as part of your exam.
+It contributes to prospects in any creative role due to its inclusion of how to appreciate artistic interpretation.
+Trips to live theatre events are integral to this subject as it is essential for you to analyse live theatre as part of your exam.

-You will need five GCSEs in the 9 to 5 range including English.
-A second interview may be required and previous experience is recommended.
+You need grade 5 or above in English and Maths.
+A second practical interview is required and previous experience is recommended.